manish7924/Temperature-Converter-App/README.md

 # Temperature-Converter-App
 Simple Temperature Converter app

-Here's the simple temperature converter app created by using java language and xml code that is basically used for creating app layout
+Celcius to Fahrenheit and Fahrenheit to celcius converter app built with java and xml